Erasmus+ for Studies in Europe

 • Students with a degree of disability of 20 or more or a proven disability that will lead to additional costs during the stay abroad

-• Students with a chronic illness that will lead to additional costs during the stay abroad and is not covered by the health insurance abroad
+• Students with a chronic illness that will lead to additional costs during the stay abroad (see Bundesministerium für Gesundheit)

 • Students who take their child(ren) with them abroad

-• Students from a non-academic background (first-time academics)
+• Students from a non-academic background (neither parent has a university degree)

 • Employed students (at least 6-month continuous employment within the last 12 months before the start of the study abroad; net income on average (all activities per month added up) above 450.- EUR / month and below 850.- EUR / month; the employment can, but does not have to continue during the study abroad; it is important that the employment - should the contract continue - is paused during the study abroad)